jah0m/go-micro/README.md

 #

 ### Authentication Service
-A simple authentication service implemented using JWT access tokens and refresh tokens.
+A authentication service implemented using JWT access tokens and refresh tokens.
+#

+### Logger Service
+A logger service to save logs to MongoDB.